 - showing off your coding skills to the world!

-The best feature: they allow you to test and keep experimental snippets code without the rigmarole of creating files, firing up your IDE or setting up a local server.
-Here are seven of the best …
+The best feature: they allow you to test and keep experimental front-end code snippets without the rigmarole of creating files, firing up your IDE or setting up a local server.

 The prize for the best-looking feature-packed playground goes to CodePen.
-The service highlights popular demonstrations (“Pens”) and offers advanced functionality such as sharing and embedding.
-The PRO service provides cross-browser testing, pair-programming and teaching options for just $9 per month.
+The service, co-founded by Chris Coyier, highlights popular demonstrations (“Pens”) and Projects, which is an online Integrated Development Environment you can use to build and deploy web projects, a feature added in March 2017.
+It offers advanced functionality such as sharing and embedding of Pens, adding external JS and CSS libraries, popular preprocessors, and tons more.
+The PRO service provides cross-browser testing, pair-programming and teaching options starting from just $9 per month.

 Plunker lets you add multiple files, including community generated templates, to kick-start your project.
 Just like CodePen, with Plunker you can create working demos, also in collaboration with other devs, and share your work.
 Plunker’s source code is free and lives on its GitHub repository.

 You can also add external libraries such as jQuery, AndgularJS, Bootstrap etc. quite easily in your workspace.
 Furthermore, Liveweave offers a ruler to help you code responsive designs and a “Team Up” feature which has the same features as JSFiddle’s collaborative editing.

 There are, of course other options out there.
 Did we miss your favorite?
 Tell us about it!